Current James Whale Radio Show

 James presented the drivetime show on LBC 97.3 between 4pm and 7pm every weekday for 4 years.
 Giving the show its highest ratings (Tripling it).

-Currently James is presenting on many stations such as BBC Radio Kent, BBC Three Counties Radio, and BBC Radio Berksire.
+Currently James is presenting on many stations such as The Breakfast Show (BBC Radio Essex) and Something for the weekend (BBC Radio Kent).

-The James Whale Radio Show is back, James has teamed up with Dead Air Podcasts to produce a new online version of the show.
-The show can be found here.
+The James Whale Radio Show is back, James has teamed up with Rob Oldfield to produce a new online version of the show.
+The show can be found here www.jameswhaleradio.co.uk .

 Having beaten kidney cancer in the early noughties James set up the James Whale Fund for Kidney Cancer (www.jameswhalefund.org) which is now the leading UK kidney cancer charity.
 He is also a patron of the National Literacy Association.